 - Aluminum blade keeps shovel lightweight but durable; lasts multiple seasons

 - Traditional blade shape chips ice off steps with little effort

 - Limited to lighter loads due to traditional shape

-Get the True Temper snow shovel on Amazon, The Home Depot, and Lowe’s.
+Get the True Temper snow shovel at Amazon, The Home Depot, or Lowe’s.

 Moving a lot of heavy snow across a driveway, a walkway, or a deck can be quite a task, and it takes a heavy-duty shovel like the Snowcaster 30UPH to get the job done.
 This 30-inch-wide pusher-style shovel features a thick polypropylene blade that can withstand bounces, jams, and skips across rough surfaces.
 It also features a sturdy metal handle that keeps the tool light but durable.

 The Snowcaster really proved to be a hard-core shovel in testing.
 First, it has a polypropylene bracket that couples the thick blade to the handle, and it can take quite a shot from uneven pavers or rocks.
 Next, of all the non-assembled shovels, it was by far the easiest and simplest to put together—the nuts fit in small recesses in the back of the blade for easier attachment.
 Our biggest gripe is that it isn’t able to throw snow quite as far as some other pusher models, but it definitely gets the job done.